Are public private partnerships (PPPs) common? Are they promoted or encouraged by the government?

 In the Netherlands, public-private partnerships (PPPs) are a common form of collaboration between the government and the business sector in order to realize a project jointly.
 They divide the duties and risks and they each retain their own responsibilities.
 Public-private partnerships are generally encouraged in the Netherlands.

 In Nigeria, there is an increased focus in the area of Public-Private Partnership (PPP) in public infrastructure development.
 The Infrastructure Concession and Regulatory Commission (ICRC) Act 2005 established the Commission responsible for regulating PPP processes in Nigeria and provides for the government of any of its agencies to enter into a contract or grant concession to private entities for the financing, construction, operation or maintenance of any infrastructure in the Country.
-Many States have enacted their own PPP laws towards public infrastructure development.
+The Bureau of Public Procurement established under the Public Procurement Act encourages private sector participation in infrastructure development by ensuring open competitive bidding, which in turn encourages competition, economy and efficiency.
+Many states have also enacted their own PPP laws towards public infrastructure development.

-The notable PPP projects in Nigeria have been in areas of development of roads, bridges and power infrastructure under various PPP models.
+The notable PPP projects in Nigeria have been in areas of development of roads, bridges, rails, airport terminals and power infrastructure under various PPP models.

 The Government often pays private contractors to build roads, government offices, schools, hospitals and prisons out of tax revenues.
 A Public-Private Partnership (the Norwegian term for which is OPS) has however only been used in limited circumstances.

-In Poland, public-private partnership (PPP) is quite a new concept and not commonly used (according to data published by the Polish Ministry of Investments and Development, the number of PPP projects in 2017 was 36, and there were 24 projects pending).
+In Poland, public-private partnership (PPP) is quite a new concept and not commonly used (according to data published by the Polish Ministry of Investments and Development, the number of PPP proposals in 2020 was 31, and there were 13 concluded agreements.
 The number of PPP projects has gradually decreased since 2015.
-This is probably attributable to the fact that only approximately 20% of PPP proposals (117 out of 506 in the years 2009–2017) are successfully converted into PPP projects.
+This is probably attributable to the fact that approximately only 25% of PPP proposals (166 out of 628 in the years from 2009 until first quarter of 2022) were successfully converted into PPP projects.
+The effects of the COVID-19 pandemic were still visible on the PPP market in Poland.
+Economic uncertainty significantly reduces the level of investment in the private sector, which also has a negative effect on interest in public investment.
+In 2022, ten PPP contracts worth PLN 269 million were signed.

 Public-private partnership (PPP) refers to forms of cooperation between public authorities and the world of business which aim to ensure the funding, construction, renovation, management or maintenance of infrastructure or the provision of services.
 Public authorities, at all levels, are increasingly interested in co-operating with private investors, in order to benefit from the know-how of the private sector and to overcome public budget constraints.
 The legal regime of PPPs was previously set out by Law no. 233/2016, which was repealed on 18 May 2018.
 On 18 May 2018, a new emergency ordinance regulating public-private partnerships has entered into force, ie GEO no. 39/2018.
 PPPs are generally encouraged by the Government although no landmark contracts were concluded yet.
 As the PPP is a rather new option for investment, the authorities have a certain level of reluctance in using this structure.